imytk/ALIFE_Public_Expo/Zone 8 - ALife And Society/placards/zone_8_placard.md

 # Our Role in Shaping the Future through ALife

 We live in the "Anthropocene", an age where humans are changing the planet like never before, and our new creations come with huge responsibilities.
 As we continue to learn about, model, and even create "life-like" systems that can learn, adapt, and make decisions on their own, our power — and our responsibilities — grow exponentially.
-This new era brings with it a host of difficult ethical questions, a fact recognized by many practitioners of ALife.
+This new era brings with it a host of difficult ethical questions, a fact that is recognized by many practitioners of ALife.
 It's vital that we think carefully about:

 * **Navigating the Unseen**: How do we guide these new "living" technologies that, through emergence and self-organization, can behave in surprising and unpredictable ways?
 As we design systems with true autonomy, how do we ensure that they act safely, predictably, and in alignment with human values?
 Who is in charge of these decisions?